drimweb/mindai/mindai-trust-protocol/incentive-model.md

 * **Transaction size** and risk level
 * **Reputation and historical performance**, tracked onchain and verifiable by both humans and agents

-Smart contracts within the MXP can automatically match the right Sentinel for the job, enforcing logic around:
+Smart contracts within the MTP can automatically match the right Sentinel for the job, enforcing logic around:

 * Reputation staking
 * Incentive-weighted assignment